-Command Description Execute From A button on the Detector Xtralis VSC Software Start Minor Fault Test Generates a minor fault on the detector and de- energizes the fault relay for 2 minutes. ~ Start Alarm Test Simulates full scale smoke level which causes the Alert, Action , Fire 1 and Fire 2 alarm conditions to occur. ~ Alarm relays will energize unless the detector is disabled.
-Start Air Flow Fault Test Tests the air flow sensing system by shutting down the aspirator. ~ Start Relay Test Tests the available relays by activating and deactivating as required. ~ Start LED Test Tests each LED by cycling through all LEDs on the detector display panel. ~ Return to Factory Defaults Restores the configuration of the detector to the initial factory default values. ~ Set System Date and Time Sets the detector date and time. ~
+Command Description Execute From A button on the Detector Xtralis VSC Software Rebuild Zone List Re-learns the list of display modules that are assigned to the detector on the VESDAnet.
+Start Major Fault Test Generates a major fault on the detector and de- energizes the fault relay for 2 minutes. ~ Start Minor Fault Test Generates a minor fault on the detector and de- energizes the fault relay for 2 minutes. ~ Start Alarm Test This causes the detector to simulate a user-selected alarm condition for a user-selected sector.
+The detector will behave as if real smoke has been detected. ~ Alarm relays will energize unless the detector is disabled.
+Start Air Flow Fault Test Tests the air flow sensing system by shutting down the aspirator. ~ Start Relay Test Tests the available relays by activating and deactivating as required. ~ Start LED Test Tests each LED by cycling through all LEDs on the detector display panel. ~ Return to Factory Defaults Restores the configuration of the detector to the initial factory default values. ~ Set System Date and Time Sets the detector date and time. ~ Smoke Scan Causes the detector to start scanning for alarms in all the sectors configured as in use ~ Start Valve Test Causes the detector to test that all four scanning valves close correctly. ~